visit-dav/visit/docs/SphynxDocs/Quantitative/DataLevelComparisonsWizard.rst

 The target mesh
 selection will present the user with a pull-down list of currently opened databases with the currently *active* database in the list selected.
-If another database is desired, the user may either select it from among the list of currently open databases or, if the database is not yet open, press the ellipsis (3 dots) button next to the database selection list to open a file browser and navigate to the desired database in the file system as shown in :numref:`Figure %s <dlc_3c>`
+If another database is desired, the user may either select it from among the pulldown list of currently open databases or, if the database is not yet open, press the ellipsis (3 dots) button next to the database selection list to open a file browser and navigate to the desired database in the file system as shown in :numref:`Figure %s <dlc_3c>`

 .. _dlc_3c: